 As the capital of French-speaking Switzerland (Suisse romande), Geneva has a gorgeous setting with a lake, river and mountains.
 This and the fact that it occupies a central location within Europe make it a magnet for tourists and, not surprisingly, one of Switzerland's top destinations.
-Relatively small and manageable, Geneva is easy to explore on foot, and the authorities are working hard at keeping car traffic to a minimum.
+Relatively small and manageable, Geneva is easy to explore on foot, and the authorities work hard to keep car traffic at a minimum.

 Geneva is also physically diverse, with a charming medieval Old Town, a busy commercial district and handsome architecture, from elegant stone and wrought-iron facades to the laid-back, village vibe of the Carouge suburb.
 Seen from the train station, Geneva's graceful skyline is capped by the Alps, with the cathedral's spires in the middle ground and the water jet gushing up from the lake in the foreground.

 The city's prosperity is evident everywhere, from luxury hotels, upscale restaurants, and Mercedes and Jaguars on the streets to opulent villas dotting the Geneva lakefront.
 Geneva has a long tradition of hosting royalty and other well-heeled people, along with an established reputation for welcoming refugees.